A Truth Seeker in Recovery

 An inconvenient truth

 The plain truth is that since AA’s inception in 1935, countless atheists, agnostics, and freethinkers have been unable to benefit from the therapeutic value of AA.
 The heavy emphasis on God was too much for them.
-They come to AA with a desire to stop drinking.
-Upon reading the twelve steps, many walk right back out again.
+They come to AA with a desire to stop drinking, but upon reading the twelve steps, many walk right back out again.

 The AA literature suggests that alcoholics won’t recover without the intervention of God or a higher power.
 One has to wonder how many end up dying because they feel unable to use the “God” word as an effective recovery tool.
 Are these members to be denied sobriety because they don’t believe in God?